Digimon Ghost Game: Main characters

-Hiro's partner, a white Ceratopsian Rookie-level Digimon with small wings on his back.
-Gammamon possesses three Champion-level forms: BetelGammamon, KausGammamon, and WezenGammamon, each with their own strengths and weaknesses.
-As well, within him is a dark Champion-level form called GulusGammamon, his evil alter-ego, who is vicious and sadistic and manifests when Gammamon's heart is consumed by sadness or rage.
-He later gains the power to evolve further into the Ultimate-level Canoweissmon and the Mega-level Siriusmon.
-Near the end of the series, GulusGammamon evolves into the powerful Ultimate-level Regulusmon, who created a virus called GRB (Gulus Realm Burst).
-Thanks to Gammamon’s quick thinking, Canoweissmon and Regulusmon split into two entities temporarily to battle each other.
-He planned to create an army of empowered Digimon to devour weak Digimon and ravage the Digital World.
-After Regulusmon was defeated by Gammamon as Siriusmon, he reverted back to GulusGammamon, and Siriusmon reabsorbs him, forcing him to undo the GRB in the Digital World.
+Hiro's partner, a white Triceratops Rookie-level Digimon with small wings on his back.
+Gammamon possesses three Champion-level forms: the Ceratopsian BetelGammamon, the blue Ceratopsian KausGammamon, and the cannon-horned quadrupedal Certaopsian WezenGammamon, each with their own strengths and weaknesses.
+He later gains the power to evolve further into the Certatopsian/dragon Ultimate-level Canoweissmon and the Ceratopsian/dragon/Tyrannosaurus Mega-level Siriusmon.
+Gammamon also has a dark Champion-level Ceratopsian form called GulusGammamon, revealed to the original personality that manifests whenever the rookie is consumed by sadness or rage.
+Near the end of the series, digivolving into the dragon-like Ultimate-level Regulusmon, GulusGammamon is revealed to be the series antagonist as he created the corruptive GRB (Gulus Realm Burst) particles with the intent to create an army of empowered Digimon to ravage the Digital World.
+Thanks to Gammamon's quick thinking, he managed to split off from Regulusmon and defeats his other half as Siriusmon.
+With his ideals used against him, GulusGammamon accepts the conditions of surrender and undoes the GRB infection while absorbed by Siriusmon.